zaksadiq/data-science-kaggle/README.md

-# data-science-kaggle
+# kaggle-intermediate-ml-course
-First repository to try a data-science challenge.
-Repository to be populated once a suitable data-science challenge to tackle is found.
+Repository to track progress along a Intermediate Machine Learning course by Kaggle.